 How you can help end period poverty

-For World Menstrual Hygiene Day, we’re supporting women and girls in some of the poorest parts of the world so they have the resources they need to manage their periods with dignity.
+We're supporting women and girls in some of the poorest parts of the world so they have the resources they need to manage their periods with dignity.